cofebem/.github/profile/README.md

 ## Description

-CoFEBEM project is $\mathcal H$-matrix accelerated FEM/BEM-based contact solver
+CoFEBEM project aims at constructing a powerful and universal contact solver based on FEM/BEM and accelerated by $\mathcal H$-matrix algebra

 ## Features